elsoul/souls/README.md

 ## What's SOULs?

-Welcome to SOULs Framework!
+Welcome to SOULs Serverless Application Framework!

-SOULs is a Serverless Application Framework.
+SOULs is a Serverless Application Framework with GraphQL.
 SOULs has six strains, API, Worker, Console, Admin, Media, Doc, and can be used in combination according to the purpose.
 SOULs Backend GraphQL Ruby & Frontend Relay are Scalable and Easy to deploy to Google Cloud.
+No more routing for Backends!
 You can focus on your business logic.
 No more infra problems.

 SOULs creates 6 types of framework.